When it comes to preparing for the unexpected, a few items rank at the top of the must-have list: food, water, and shelter.

 Not only does it tackle respiratory and urinary tract infections, but it’s also an effective defense against bacterial diseases like Lyme disease or Rocky Mountain spotted fever, which can be contracted in the wilderness.

-Having a few tablets on hand could go a long way towards keeping you well in a desperate situation.
+Having a few tablets on hand could go a long way toward keeping you well in a desperate situation.

 IMPORTANT: Like all medicines, broad-spectrum antibiotics come with potential side effects.
 Always seek guidance from a healthcare professional when deciding on the antibiotics to include in your kit.
-Tailor your choices based on potential threats in your destination, your medical history, and any allergies or sensitivities.
+Typically, these antibiotics require a prescription, necessitating a medical professional is involved.
+Tailor your choices based on your medical history, potential threats in your destination, and any allergies or sensitivities.

 2. Antiseptic Wipes